notsnapback/openshift-sno-pxe-vagrant-lab/README.md

 ## Configure the Forward Proxy

 We added a simple forward proxy (Squid) because even though the node was able to reach the Internet, the **cluster components and pods** also needed outbound HTTP/HTTPS during the install.
 During the installation the cluster components pull the OpenShift release and operator images, the Cluster Version Operator checks for updates, and the Insights Operator talks to `console.redhat.com`, which is why they need internet access.
-The cluster sends its outbound HTTP/HTTPS traffic through Squid (httpProxy/httpsProxy), while noProxy excludes internal ranges so in-cluster traffic stays direct.
+The cluster sends its outbound HTTP/HTTPS traffic through Squid (httpProxy/httpsProxy), while noProxy excludes internal ranges, so in-cluster traffic stays direct.

-Install Squid
+### Install Squid

 ```bash
 dnf install -y squid
 ```

-Edit /etc/squid/squid.conf (adapt the ranges and IPs to your lab):
+Edit `/etc/squid/squid.conf` (adapt the ranges and IPs to your lab):

 ```bash
 vim /etc/squid/squid.conf